 Light

-Lighting is essential for monitoring the occupants of the aquarium, ensuring that they remain healthy and are getting along.
-In addition, lights regulate the circadian rhythms of fish.
+Lighting is essential for monitoring the aquarium’s inhabitants, ensuring that they remain healthy and are getting along.
+In addition, lights regulate fish’s circadian rhythms.

-As per Frontiers in Endocrinology, the internal body clock of fish is essential to basic functioning.
+As per Frontiers in Endocrinology, the internal body clock is essential to basic functioning.
 Lighting helps fish understand when to eat and rest, but bright lights may keep you awake at night.

 You can switch off the lights in an aquarium at bedtime, but only if your fish have adjusted.
-Don’t expect fish to adjust their circadian rhythms to aid your sleep.
-Sudden, wholesale will cause stress and anxiety.
+Don’t expect fish to alter their circadian rhythms to aid your sleep.
+Sudden changes will cause stress and anxiety.

 If your fish are used to light overnight, cover the tank with a blanket.